bearstech/wordpress_factory/README.md

     ./wpfactory config

-Wordpress is no running, in port 8000, localhost for linux, ask boot2docker on a Mac :
+Wordpress is now running, in port 8000, localhost for linux, ask boot2docker on a Mac :

     boot2docker ip